 Contributed by James from Team AJ Travels

-The streets of Sydney are closed for the event, so it’s an exceptional experience to be running along streets normally laden with cars, and the majority of the course is lined with spectators cheering runners on and bands playing along!
+During the event the streets of Sydney are closed, so it’s an exceptional experience to run along streets normally laden with cars.
+The majority of the course is also lined with spectators cheering runners on and bands playing along!

 Waiting at the finish line, Bondi Beach itself is lined with pop-up food and entertainment for the 80,000 runners that will descend upon the beach over the course of the morning to join the party!

 If you’re ever wanted to surf Bondi Beach is the perfect place to try this quintessential Australian sport.
 For beginners, the north end of the beach offers great surf, whereas the southern end attracts the more serious riders.

 On a typical day, it’s a normal beach right and left break which can get very crowded on weekends or during holidays when the weather and surf is good.
 Before you catch a wave though, make sure to go over surf etiquette and basic technique.